mattaltus/growatt-XX00MTL-esphome/README.md

 ## Supported Devices

-The old school Growatt XX00MTL inverters with their custom serial protocol.
+The old school Growatt 3600-MTL/4200-MTL/5000-MTL inverters with their custom serial protocol.
+Tested on a 3600-MTL.

 ## Protocol